ambitioninc/django-entity-subscription/README.rst

         entity = Entity.objects.get_for_obj(Robert)
     )

-With this object created, the rest of the group will recieve these notifications still, however "Robert" will no longer see them.
+With this object created, the rest of the group will receive these notifications still, however "Robert" will no longer see them.

 Subscriptions and Unsubscribing Considerations